sywangyi/kernel-builder/docs/writing-kernels.md

 Specification of a kernel with the name `<name>`.
 This section can contain the following options:

-- `cuda-capabilities` (required): a list of CUDA capabilities that the kernel should be compiled for.
-The effective capabilities are the intersection of this list and the capabilities a given Torch version is compiled with.
-- `rocm-archs` (required): a list of ROCm architectures that the kernel should be compiled for.
+- `rocm-archs` (required when `language` is set to `cuda-hipify`): a list of ROCm architectures that the kernel should be compiled for.
 - `depends` (required): a list of dependencies.
 The supported dependencies are listed in [`deps.nix`](../lib/deps.nix].
 - `src` (required): a list of source files and headers.
+- `cuda-capabilities` (optional): a list of CUDA capabilities that the kernel should be compiled for.
+When absent, the kernel will be built using all capabilities that the builder supports.
+The effective capabilities are the intersection of this list and the capabilities supported by the CUDA compiler.
+It is recommended to leave this option unspecified **unless** a kernel requires specific capabilities.
 - `include` (optional): include directories relative to the project root.
   Default: `[]`.
 - `language` (optional): the language used for the kernel.
 Must be `cuda`